Debasrita23/Rainfall-Prediction-Using-Decision-Tree/README.md

 #  Rainfall Prediction using Decision Tree

-Predicting whether it will rain tomorrow in Australia using historical weather data and machine learning.
+A machine learning project to predict whether it will rain tomorrow in Australia using historical weather data.

 ---

 ## 📂 Dataset
 - **File:** `weatherAUS.csv`
 - **Source:** Australian Bureau of Meteorology
-- **Target:** `RainTomorrow` (Yes/No)
+- **Target Column:** `RainTomorrow` (Yes/No)
-- **Features:** Temperature, Humidity, Wind Speed, Pressure, Rainfall, etc.
+- **Features:** Temperature, Humidity, Wind Speed, Pressure, Rainfall, and more.

 ---